bobboman1000/Movify/readme.md

 }
 ```

 ## Step 2: Create Spotify Developer App and extract client id and secret

 - Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/login) and log in
-- Create an app with an arbitrary name.
+- Create an app
-- Go to "Edit Settings" and enter the following URL as Redirect URL "https://mysite.com/callback".
+- Go to "Edit Settings" and enter the following URL as Redirect URL "https://mysite.com/callback"
-- Select "Show client secret" and save both, Client ID and Client Secret somewhere.
-It will be used as arguments in the script.
+- Select "Show client secret" and save both, Client ID and Client Secret

 ## Step 3: Migrate

-Now that you obtained your login credentials for both sites, proceed and prepare your migration script.
+Now that you obtained your login credentials for both sites, proceed and prepare your migration script

-To migrate playlists
 ```python
 from SpotifyTarget import SpotifyTarget from YoutubeMusicSource import YoutubeMusicSource